zhousarah/azure-compute-docs/articles/virtual-machines/managed-disks-overview.md

 #### Azure Disk Backup

 Azure Backup offers Azure Disk Backup as a native, cloud-based backup solution that helps protect your data in managed disks.
-You can use it to configure protection for managed disks in only a few steps.
+You can use this solution to configure protection for managed disks in only a few steps.

 Azure Disk Backup provides snapshot lifecycle management for managed disks.
 It automates the periodic creation of snapshots and retains them for a configured duration by using a backup policy.
 For more information, see [Overview of Azure Disk Backup](/azure/backup/disk-backup-overview).